Inducing Sparsity and Shrinkage in Time-Varying Parameter Models: Forecasting US Macroeconomic Variables

 For each prior, we use non-sparsified and sparsified versions of the model in order to produce the forecasts.
 We forecast with small ($M=3$), medium ($M=8$) and large ($M=20$) data sets and set the lag length equal to $2$.
 Thus, the dimension of the state space in the TVP-VAR-SVs ranges from being moderate to huge.
 Our forecast evaluation begins in 1997Q1 and runs to the end of the sample.
 We use root mean squared forecast errors (RMSEs) to evaluate the quality of the point forecasts and average log predictive likelihoods (LPLs) to evaluate the quality of predictive densities.
 Both are benchmarked relative to a VAR-SV with DL prior, a specification that works well for US macroeconomic data \citep[see][]{kastnerhuber2017}.
 This is identical to the TVP-VAR-SV with DL prior except that the DL prior now applies directly to the constant VAR coefficients while $\sqrt{\bm V_i^\beta}$ and $\sqrt{v_{ij}^{u}}$ are set equal to zero for all $i, j$.
 The VAR is transformed to allow for equation-by-equation estimation as described in Sub-section \ref{sec:tvpvar}.

 Before presenting the results of our forecasting exercise, we present Figure \ref{fig: heatmap} which sheds light on which variables our algorithm is choosing to predict the focus variables.
 This figure is produced using the large data set and the HS prior.
-Previously, we have discussed how doing sparsification for each MCMC draw shares similarities with Bayesian model averaging.
-For one draw a certain sparsified model will be used to forecast, at another draw a different model will be used.
-This feature allows us to calculate posterior inclusion probabilities (PIPs) for each variable.
-The PIP for a given coefficient is the proportion of MCMC draws for which the coefficient is not set to zero.
+Previously, we have discussed how doing sparsification for each MCMC draw shares similarities with Bayesian model averaging, allowing us to analyze PIPs.
 Figure \ref{fig: heatmap} is a heatmap of these PIPs at the end of the sample.
 Remember that, in the non-centered parameterization of the TVP-VAR-SV (see equation (\ref{eqeq: TVPVAR_noncen})), there are coefficients which appear on the initial states which are constant coefficients.
 The upper panel of the figure relates to these.
 The remaining coefficients determine whether there is time-variation relative to the constant coefficients.
 The lower half of the figure relates to these.

 Figure \ref{fig: heatmap} shows that our methods are inducing a high degree of sparsity in the TVP-VAR-SV in that most of the PIPs are near zero.
 However, a few of them are not.
 In terms of the VAR coefficients there is only one coefficient which is always selected (i.e. has a PIP of one).
 This is the first lag of the 1-year Treasury Bill rate in the equation for the Fed Funds rate.
 However, an appreciable number of other predictors have PIPs that are substantially above zero but much less than one.
 In terms of the error covariance matrix, a similar pattern emerges.
 There is only one error covariance term which is non-zero in every MCMC draw.\footnote{Note that the other green areas refer to the diagonal elements of $\bm U_t$.} This is the covariance between the errors in the equations for two different inflation measures.
 However, there are several other error covariances with PIPs that are substantially above zero, even if they are below one.
 We stress that such a finding would not be possible if we were to use the SAVS algorithm directly on the posterior mean as opposed to using it on each MCMC draw.
 In the former case every PIP would be either zero or one with no values in between.